PhilipQuirke/verified_transformers/README.md

 - QuantaTools: Python library code
   - model_*.py: Contains the configuration of the transformer model being trained/analysed
   - useful_*.py: Contains data on the useful token positions and useful nodes (attention heads and MLP neurons) that the model uses in predictions
-  - quanta_*.py: Contains categorisations of model behavior (aka quanta), with ways to detect and graph them.
-Applicable to all models
+  - quanta_*.py: Contains categorisations of model behavior (aka quanta), with ways to detect and graph them
   - ablate_*.py: Contains ways to "intervention ablate" the model and detect the impact of the ablation
   - maths_*.py: Contains specializations of the above specific to arithmetic (addition and subctraction) transformer models